michalskrzynski/xpro-bus-tracker/README.md

 ## License

 The project is under MIT license.
+See LICENCE file.